AntipovDen/Personal-page-generator/README.md

     - \[Optional\] Prepare a bibliography file to be added to your webpage
 3. Run the generator script
     - Prepare the dependencies (Python 3 and several packages for it)
-    - If you chose to add the list of publications, this script will try to add a link to arXiv to your conference or journal papers, but sometimes it needs some assistance from you
+    - If you chose to add the list of publications, this script will try to add an arXiv link to your conference or journal papers, but sometimes it needs some assistance from you
 4. Put the generated `index.html` file together with `styles.css` and the folders `fonts` and `images` to your server

 ## Example pages